inossidabile/styx/README.md

 end
 ```

-*response* parameter can either be passed as lambda{|x|}.
+*response* parameter can also be passed as lambda{|x|}.

-### What if form was invalid?
+### What if the form was invalid?

-First of all, *success_callback* and server-side block won't be called. *response* won't be return to JS.
+First of all, *success_callback* and server-side block wouldn't be called. *response* wouldn't be return to JS.
-Validation errors for @entity will be returned instead.
+Instead validation errors for @entity will be returned.
 All invalid form fields will be wrapped with

     <div class="field_with_errors">

 ### Server side without models

-To work without models (i.e. to serve login form) you can use two helpers
+You can use two helpers to work without models (i.e. to serve login form):

 ```ruby
   styx_form_respond_success(data)